civicrm/cv/README.md

 me@localhost$ cv api system.flush
 ```

-If you intended to run unit-tests, and if you do *not* use `civibuild`,
+If you intend to run unit-tests, and if you do *not* use `civibuild`,
 then you may need to supply some additional site information (such as
 the name of the test users).
 To do this, run: